-You can apply in branch or by phone (call 0845 1200 100), then the account must be operated by in branches (find your nearest).

-Watch out for when the short-term bonus ends - mark it in your diary then ditch & switch at that point (use the Tart Alert to help).

 You can apply and operate the account in branches (find your nearest).

 Watch out for when the short-term bonus ends - mark it in your diary then ditch & switch at that point (use the Tart Alert to help).